 - Company registration (WFOE, FICE, JV’s and RO’s)

 - Special licence applications

-- HR, IP, financial and business environment advisory
+- HR, financial and business environment advisory

 - Regulatory compliance

 Send us your inquiry at China@Sovereigngroup.com

 The most popular entity for doing business in China is the Wholly Foreign Owned Enterprise (WFOE), which is a company established in China according to Chinese laws and wholly owned by one or more foreign investors.
 A WFOE is a Limited Liability Company (LLC) that can: